CompVis/stable-diffusion/README.md

 command "pip install -e ." and/or "conda env update -f environment.yaml" (These commands won't break anything.)

--If the feature/fix is on a branch (e.g. "foo-bugfix"), the recipe is similar, but do a "git pull <name of branch>".
+* If the feature/fix is on a branch (e.g. "foo-bugfix"), the recipe is similar, but do a "git pull <name of branch>".

--If the feature/fix is in a pull request that has not yet been made part of the main branch or a feature/bugfix branch, then from the page for the desired pull request, look for the line at the top that reads "xxxx wants to merge xx commits into lstein:main from YYYYYY".
+* If the feature/fix is in a pull request that has not yet been made part of the main branch or a feature/bugfix branch, then from the page for the desired pull request, look for the line at the top that reads "xxxx wants to merge xx commits into lstein:main from YYYYYY".
 Copy